-The demand for well-educated health care managers, behavioral health services, and other allied health care professionals in Kansas is on the rise.
+The demand for well-educated health care managers and other allied health professionals is on the rise.

-McPherson College's Health Science program offers majors in Health Science and in Healthcare Management for students interested in the areas of allied health, behavioral health, public health, community health, and health care management.
+McPherson College's Health Science program offers majors in Health Science and Healthcare Management for students interested in areas of allied health such as behavioral health, public health, community health and healthcare management.

-Students will have the opportunity to discovery their career path through internships, field experiences, and practica.
+Students will have the opportunity to discover their career path through various field placements.

-The health science major is ideal for students interested in pursuing health care careers in clinical areas.
-It provides excellent pre-professional preparation for students interested in pursuing graduate programs leading to licensure in allied health fields.
+The health science major is ideal for students interested in pursuing health care careers in a variety of settings.
+It provides excellent pre-professional preparation for students interested in pursuing graduate projects leading to positions in allied health fields.
 Students who are interested in health care but are still deciding on an area of interest may want to consider this option.
 Students will also have an opportunity to combine this major with certificate programs in areas such as radiology, lab tech, or others.

 Whether you are a new freshman wanting to pursue a career in the health care industry or someone with an associate's or certificate seeking a bachelor's degree this program is good for those interested in leading the business or operations side of health care.

 Additional recommended courses are available to enable students to enhance their knowledge for their chosen career paths that emerge during discernment process: